elihunter173/website/content/notes/ncsu/1s/e102/index.md

 * Sustainability: Maintaining balance of resource use in environment.
 * Things that Add Nitrogen to Ground: Legumes (nitrogen fixing root nodules), fertilizer, nitrifying bacteria.
-* Things that Remove Nitrogen from Ground: Denitrifying bacteria, soil leeching (water), plant roots.
+* Things that Remove Nitrogen from Ground: Denitrifying bacteria, soil leaching (water), plant roots.
 * *How does nitrogen get added by humans?* Primarily creating nitrogen based fertilizer and disrupting ecosystems (killing nitrogen providing legumes).